 - Enzymatic solution (if you own a pet)

-These are the standard items you can use to manage stains on your carpets.
+You can use These standard items to manage stains on your dirty carpets.
 Once you’ve cleaned the stain, do not forget to vacuum the area once it is dry.
-Keep a record of the incident and then call our carpet cleaning company from Gold Coast to schedule a professional general cleaning.
+Keep a record of the incident, and then call our carpet cleaning company from Gold Coast to schedule a professional general cleaning.